arashikou/exper3-2015/README.md

 Unfortunately, every QBN engine out there has been formally or effectively abandoned by its creator.
 Even Failbetter's own [StoryNexus](http://storynexus.com/) has gone into maintenance mode after it failed to attract enough of an audience to fund its continued development.
 And while you can hack Twine to work, it's not a supremely user-friendly workflow.
 So I've decided to code my own framework for this game.
 I make no pretension that it will be general-purpose enough to work for other people, of course.

+# How Can I Run It?

+The most recent release is always hosted at [this project's GitHub.io page](http://arashikou.github.io/exper3-2015/).
+Just click on that link and you'll be playing.
+The game will automatically save after every action, so you can close the window and come back at any time to continue.
+Note that the game is saved to your computer, so your saved game will not follow you if you move to a different computer.

+This game runs in a web browser.
+It has been tested in recent versions of Chrome and Firefox, and these are the recommended browsers.
+However, it _should_ work in the most recent versions of Internet Explorer and Safari as well.
+It will not work on versions of Internet Explorer lower than 11.

+This game is designed to be played on a computer.
+It is not optimized for mobile and may fail to work or work poorly on your phone or tablet.
+My apologies, but I had to spend my limited time during EXPER3 wisely, and redesigning the UI for a second platform was not high on my list.

 # Technologies at Work

 The game is written in the following languages: